jrkerns/pylinac/docs/source/watcher.rst

 The YAML configuration file is the way to change keywords, change analysis settings, and set up email service.
-You can use/copy the `pylinac default YAML <https://github.com/jrkerns/pylinac/blob/master/pylinac/watcher_config.yaml>`_ file as a starting template.
+You can use/copy the `pylinac default YAML <https://github.com/jrkerns/pylinac/blob/master/pylinac/watcher_config.yaml>`_ file as a starting template and edit it as desired.
+Also see below for the file contents.

 .. note::
-    Only .zip files are accepted for CBCT, VMAT, and Winston-Lutz analyses.
-The ZIP archive filename must contain a keyword.
+    Only ``*.zip`` files are accepted for CBCT, VMAT, and Winston-Lutz analyses.
+The ZIP archive filename must contain a corresponding keyword.

 Setting up Email
 ----------------

 The pylinac watcher service allows the user to set up an email trigger.
-The user must supply a Gmail account (...@gmail.com).
+The user must supply a gmail account (...@gmail.com).
 The gmail account name and password must be supplied in the YAML configuration file.

 .. warning::
-    It is strongly recommended to create an *ad hoc* account for the watcher service.
-To use the email service requires that the account have lower-than-normal security by nature of the non-Gmail origin (i.e. you didn't log in and send it yourself).
+    It is strongly recommended to create an *ad hoc* email account for the watcher service.
+To use the pylinac email service requires that the account have lower-than-normal security by nature of the non-gmail origin (i.e. you didn't log in and send it yourself).

 To allow gmail to send the emails, log into the gmail account and go to account settings.
 Go to the sign in & security section.
 At the very bottom in the section "Connected apps & sites" will be an option to "Allow less secure apps".
-Turn this ON.
+Turn this **ON**.
 This account will now allow the watcher service to send emails.

 .. warning::